Rasib2019/Ghartak-Rider/README.md

-# GHAR TAK — Rider App
+# DropEx — Rider App

 Mobile-first web app for riders: sign in with an email code, go online/offline, accept assigned orders, pick up, deliver (with delivery code and COD cash),